 It’s risky to assume your company or fleet is not a target for a security threat.

 Any company should develop procedures based on the belief it is a target and that attackers have access to valuable information such as internal systems or code of devices.

 As you add technological complexity to your fleet vehicles, especially with the rise of connected vehicles, understand that you are increasing the risk of a security breach.

 There are countless methods through which attackers can gain access to your vehicle systems and thus your business systems.

-When it comes to security, it’s best to be proactive, not reactive.
+When it comes to security and managing fleet risks, it’s best to be proactive, not reactive.